jedbarlow/ccm/README.md

     you want to make.
 - Run the command `ccm` from your project root directory to list current context markers.
-- Run the command `ccm c` from your project root directory to remove all context markers (delete all lines from files that contain a context marker).
+- Run the command `ccm c` from your project root directory to remove all context markers (delete all lines containing a context marker).
 This is helpful if you want to quickly set up new context markers for a new change.

 ### Generate a task prompt
 To generate a prompt you can copy and paste into a GPT4 chat session, use the following steps.
 This